jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Samugi.md

 ## Backstory
-From an area north of Kozah, Hangul Dynasty specifically.
+From an area north of Kozah, part of the Hangul Dynasty specifically.
+His family has been dead for centuries.
 Knew a Demon [[Oni]] personally.
 Befriended it and then noticed he was becoming a reflection of the demon itself.
+Lived in isolation for a long period of time, possibly as part of a monastery.
+He tried to murder the demon and was framed for the death of a man, he was then sent to [[Ironford Prison]].

 ![[IconMonk.png|right|150]]